Oportun Personal Loan Review

 ---|---|

-Provides loans to borrowers who may have been turned down by other lenders Maximum APR is lower than many other bad-credit lenders Offers free financial planning and programs to help you find government resources Can use your car as collateral for bigger loan amounts in some states | Can likely find lower rates elsewhere if you have good credit or better Must prequalify to see repayment terms Not available in all states |
+Provides loans to borrowers who may have been turned down by other lenders Maximum APR is lower than many other bad credit lenders Offers free financial coaching and programs to help you save money on common bills Can use your car as collateral for bigger loan amounts in some states Offers service in English and Spanish | Can likely find lower rates elsewhere if you have good credit or better Must prequalify to see repayment terms Not available in all states If you use your car as collateral and default on the loan, your car could be repossessed |

 Oportun requirements